Know before Downdetector.

 Official status pages, user reports, and social chatter.
 Each one covers the others' blind spots.

-Email, Slack, Teams, Google Chat, and Discord.
+Email, browser push, Slack, Teams, Google Chat, Discord, and Webhooks.
 Pick which services and severity levels trigger alerts in each channel.

 No Ads, Ever